polyfish42/Quizlet/README.md

 # Hubspot Quizlet
 This is a compliance quiz that I built as a marketing lead generation tool.
-Right now it's configured to work for my company's needs, but will a little customization anyone can use it.
+Right now it's configured to work for my company's needs, but with a little customization anyone can use it.

 ![Quizlet Video Demo](https://media.giphy.com/media/xT39D43M21Udi2SQA8/giphy.gif)